dakolyay/port/content/blog-posts/sunflower-sutra.md

 As mentioned above our research concerned only a special narrow circle of society.
 We examined people who actively used virtual reality technologies, thereby claiming that they have sufficient experience to properly answer the questions.

 The results are based on respondents, who completed the MTurk survey. **59%** of the respondents were male.
-The respondents ranged in age from 20 to 63, with an average age of 32 (standard deviation 9.1).
+The respondents ranged in age from 20 to 63 years, with an average age of 32 (standard deviation 9.1 years).
 Among 48 participants, 73% declare themselves as **Gamers**(35), 17% as Developers(8) and 10% as Designers(5).
 The majority held a Bachelor's degree(56%).

 ![](/images/demo1.png)